precice/aste/docs/README.md

 cmake -DCMAKE_INSTALL_PREFIX="/path/to/install" -DVTK_WRAP_PYTHON="ON" -DVTK_USE_MPI="ON" -DCMAKE_BUILD_TYPE=Release ..
 ```

-This configuration installs the required python bindings along with VTK.
-The python bindings will be installed in your `CMAKE_INSTALL_PREFIX/lib/<PYTHON-VERSION>/site-packages` (as opposed to the pip packages, which are typically installed in the `dist-packages` directory).
-You might need to add the `site-package` directory to your `PYTHONPATH` to make it discoverable for python:
+This configuration installs the required Python bindings along with VTK.
+The Python bindings will be installed in your `CMAKE_INSTALL_PREFIX/lib/<PYTHON-VERSION>/site-packages` (as opposed to the pip packages, which are typically installed in the `dist-packages` directory).
+You might need to add the `site-package` directory to your `PYTHONPATH` to make it discoverable for Python:

 ```bash
 export PYTHONPATH="CMAKE_INSTALL_PREFIX/lib/<PYTHON-VERSION>/site-packages:$PYTHONPATH"